skytruong90/Airport_System_GUI/README.md

 # Title: Airport System GUI
-### I worked on this by myself anc the programming language I used is Java.
+### I worked on this by myself and the programming language I used is Java.

 ## How to install:
 1. Clone the repository: https://github.com/skytruong90/Airport_System_GUI.git